htso/Algo-Strategy-Backtesting/README.md

 ## Tutorial

 Before I dive into the algorithm, let me explain what PBO is and what it is not.
 First, PBO is an assessment of the *_modeling process_* that traders use to find a good strategy.
-So, the basic requirement (the crucial assumption) is you have to be honest and provide the data from the _entire_ process that leads you to a final model.
-I'll elaborate more on this point below.
+So, the basic requirement (the crucial assumption) is you are honest and provided all the data from the _entire_ process that led you to the final model.
+I'll elaborate more on this below.

 Thus, this algorithm probably should be named "Probability of Backtest Procedure Overfitting".

 Secondly, PBO is not the right tool to evaluate a _single_ model.
 Let's say you have this dream about a crazy complex moving average one night.
-Next morning you coded it up and tested it on the S&P, and _voila_ you got a Sharpe ratio of 5.3!
+Next morning you coded it up and tested it on the S&P, and _voila_ you got a Sharpe ratio of 2.1!
 PBO can't help you with a probability that this strategy of yours is any good.

 I'll start with a simple example and illustrate how the various functions work.